Start the Game in an Arena

 What Is an Arena?

 An Arena is a highly independent organizational unit within an Enterprise, dedicated to a specific Ambition.
-It contains a complete work system: Teams that deliver and improve the Arena Product, an Owner who drives product success, and a System Lead who ensures an effective work system.
+It contains a complete work system: Teams that deliver and improve the Arena Product, an Arena Owner who drives product success, and a System Lead who ensures an effective work system.

 Independence is essential.
 An Arena must be able to evolve its product without depending on other Arenas for every decision, resource, or release.
 This autonomy enables speed.
 It allows Teams to respond to customer needs and market changes without navigating enterprise-wide coordination for every step.